khang1108/GDGoC_AI_2025/README.md

    - **Username:** minioadmin (default)
    - **Password:** minioadmin (default)
 3. Select your bucket (e.g., ocr-images)
-4. Click on any object → press the 3-dot menu → Download
-5. Rename the downloaded file with the correct extension (e.g., .jpg, .png) if needed.
+4. Click on Last Modified Sort to get the new translated image; click download to view it.

 ---